tropicsquare/libtropic-stm32/NUCLEO_F439ZI/README.md

 MbedTLS 4.0.0 which we use in this repository requires:

 * Recent Python
-* Following Python packages:
+* The following Python packages:
   * jinja2
   * jsonschema

-The recommended method is to use Python virtual environment to install those packages:
+The recommended method is to use Python virtual environment to install those packages.
+Instructions for Linux:
 ```shell
 python3 -m venv .venv
 source .venv/bin/activate